Charles Sturt: Return to Australia and disappearance and likely death of Henry Bryan

 In September 1841, Sturt chaired a Bench of Magistrates that conducted an official inquiry into the circumstances of the Rufus River massacre.
-The inquiry concluded "that the conduct of Mr Moorhouse and his party was justifiable, and indeed unavoidable in their circumstances".
+The inquiry concluded "that the conduct of Mr. Moorhouse and his party was justifiable, and indeed unavoidable in their circumstances".

 Exploring from Adelaide, Sturt's third and final expedition

-Sturt believed that it was his destiny to discover a great salt water lake, known as 'the inland sea', in the middle of Australia.
+Sturt believed that it was his destiny to discover a great saltwater lake, known as 'the inland sea', in the middle of Australia.
 At very least, he wanted to be the first explorer to plant his foot in 'the centre' of Australia.
 In August 1844, he set out with a party of 15 men, 200 sheep, six drays, and a boat to explore north-western New South Wales and to advance into central Australia.
-They travelled along the Murray and Darling rivers before passing the future site of Broken Hill.
+They travelled along the Murray and Darling rivers before being guided past the future site of Broken Hill by a local Indigenous teenager named Topar.
 They were stranded for months by the extreme summer conditions near the present site of Milparinka.

 When the rains eventually came, Sturt moved north and established a depot at Fort Grey (today this site is within Sturt National Park).
 With a small group of men, including explorer John McDouall Stuart as his draughtsman, Sturt pressed on across what is now known as Sturt's Stony Desert and into the Simpson Desert.
 Unable to go further, he turned back to the depot.
 Sturt made a second attempt to reach the centre of Australia, but he developed scurvy in the extreme conditions.
 His health broke down and he was forced to abandon the attempt.
 John Harris Browne, surgeon on the expedition, assisted Sturt, took over leadership of the party and, after travelling a total of 3000 mi, brought it back to safety.